josephsl/wintenApps/readme.md

 * In context menus for Start Menu tiles, submenus are properly recognized.
 * When minimizing windows (Windows+M), "pane" is no longer announced (noticeable if using Insider Preview builds).
 * Certain dialogs are now recognized as proper dialogs.
 This include Insider Preview dialog (settings app) and new-style UAC dialog in build 14328 and later for NvDA 2016.2.1 or earlier.
-* Appearance/close of suggestions for certain search fields (notably Settings app) is announced via sounds and/or brailled.
+* Appearance/close of suggestions for certain search fields (notably Settings and Store apps) is announced via sounds and/or brailled.
 * In certain context menus (such as in Edge), position information (e.g. 1 of 2) is no longer announced.
 * The following UIA events are recognized: Controller for, live region changed (handled by name change event).